wikimedia/operations-software-netbox/docs/configuration/security.md

 Default: `False`

-If true, the `includeSubDomains` directive will be included in the HTTP Strict Transport Security (HSTS) header.
+If `True`, the `includeSubDomains` directive will be included in the HTTP Strict Transport Security (HSTS) header.
 This directive instructs the browser to apply the HSTS policy to all subdomains of the current domain.

 ---